 Southern Oregon University is a welcoming community committed to inclusive excellence and the celebration of diversity.
 Without diversity, our educational process is diminished.
 Working together in support of our commitment to diversity, we strengthen and enrich our role as learners, educators and members of a tightly connected global community.
 We encourage those who share in our commitment to diversity, to join our community and we expect all our employees to demonstrate an ability and desire to create an inclusive campus community.

-Ph.D. in Biology (or related field) with an emphasis in Genetics, Molecular Biology or related field from an accredited institution.
+Ph.D. in Biology (or related field) with an emphasis in Physiology from an accredited institution.

 More than one year experience teaching as a primary instructor and advising at the undergraduate level.

 Preference will be given to candidates with experience involving and mentoring undergraduate students in an active research program, including students from diverse backgrounds.